det-exe/ESP32-BLE-Gamepad/README.md

 # Bluetooth Low Energy Gamepad

 This project implements a wireless HID gamepad.
 It uses an ESP32 microcontroller.
+It uses the [ESP32 BLE Gamepad Library by LemmingDev](https://github.com/lemmingDev/ESP32-BLE-Gamepad).
 The system integrates the following features:

 * Dual analogue sticks.
 * A directional pad.